top of page

 Another component of codependency is called enabling.

-Enabling is defined as reacting to a person in such a way to shield him or her from experiencing the full impact of the harmful consequences of behavior.
+Enabling is defined as reacting to a person in such a way as to shield them from experiencing the full impact of the harmful consequences of behavior.
 Enabling behavior differs from helping in that it permits or allows the person to be irresponsible.

 • PROTECTION - from natural consequences of behavior